gelotinx2/portfolio/README.md

 ---

 ### **Executive Summary**
 I am a 23-year-old **Software Developer** currently architecting enterprise Android solutions at **Digital Space Explorer**.
-Beyond enterprise code, I am the founder of **Southbound Studios**, where I lead the development of *PASADA: Jeepney Legends*—a project that has achieved **1.2M+ views** on social media through a blend of technical optimization and cultural authenticity.
+Beyond enterprise code, I am the founder of **Southbound Studios**, where I lead the development of *PASADA: Jeepney Legends*—a project that has achieved **1M+ collective views** on social media through a blend of technical optimization and cultural authenticity.

 ---